-In addition to the transfer credit guidelines outlined in the Berkeley College 2019-2020 Undergraduate Catalog, students enrolled in the Practical Nurse program who wish to have credits considered for transfer must note the following:
+In addition to the transfer credit guidelines outlined in the Berkeley College 2020-2021 Undergraduate Catalog, students enrolled in the Practical Nurse program who wish to have credits considered for transfer must note the following:

-- A grade of C+ or higher is required for all NUR, and SCI transfer credits, and the credits must have been earned within the last 10 years. - A grade of C+ or higher is required for all SOC transfer credits. - Courses that contain clinical or laboratory credits are not eligible for transfer credit due to the affective and psychomotor learning domains covered in clinical and laboratory experiences.
+- A grade of C+ or higher is required for all NUR and SCI transfer credits, and the credits must have been earned within the last 10 years. - A grade of C+ or higher is required for all SOC transfer credits. - Courses that contain clinical or laboratory credits are not eligible for transfer credit due to the affective and psychomotor learning domains covered in clinical and laboratory experiences.

-Note that transfer credit will be evaluated on a course-by-course basis based on the recommendation of the Department Chair.
+Note that transfer credit will be evaluated on a course-by-course basis based on the recommendation of the Department Chair and/or School Dean.

-Student Rights and Responsibilities
+Clinical Requirements and Responsibilities

 - Cardiopulmonary Resuscitation (CPR) Certification

 - Clinical Clearance Requirements

-- Complaints and Grievances

-- Confidentiality

-- Dress Code

-- Professionalism
+- Latex Sensitivity